turivishal/next-node-interview-demo/README.md

     "updatedAt": { "$date": "<updated date and time in ISO format>" }
   }
   ```
+  #### Index Strategy
+  We can put the MongoDB index on the below fields as per the usage:
+  - Unique index on `userName` property.

   ### Task Schema
   As described in the Definition section, Task requires these details (Title, Description, Stage - (Pending, Active, Completed, Hold), Assigned to a Member/User).
   ```